TransientTetra/dotfiles/nvim/README.md

 - object, class, function view explorer (see astronvim, on the right side)
 - add keymap for toggling diagnostic severity
 - improve Tasks usage - only show menu when cmake project detected; do sth about it opening new buffer to show status
+- improve undo find plugin or change to another plugin (undotree?)